 - Add the Rollo to your Printers & Scanners System Preferences

-- Printing a test label from the driver directly
+- Print a test label from the driver directly

-Then, plug in your Rollo printer to the power source and connect it to your computer directly via its USB cable.
+3. Plug your Rollo printer into the power source and connect it to your computer directly via its USB cable.

 Add the Rollo to the Printers & Scanners System Preferences

-Click on System Preferences under the Apple Menu () in the top left corner of your computer screen.
+1. Click on System Preferences under the Apple Menu () in the top-left corner of your computer screen.

-If desired, rename the printer in the Name field.
+5. Rename the printer in the Name field, if desired.

-From the Rollo-Mac app, click 3.
+2. Click 3.
 Print Sample Label and, if everything goes correctly, all the settings will be configured as shown below (paper size will be 100mm x 150mm).

 Once done, your Rollo is ready to print!